 They meet every Thursday night, to cycle a different route through the city, and some rides can be as long as 30km.
 There was also a police presence for the whole ride, so you’re in safe hands.
 To join in this one-in-a-lifetime activity, message them on their Facebook page and let them know you will be coming along and if you need to rent a bike.
 The group meets at Parque Cuscatlan at dusk, you collect your bike here.

 How we got there: A local bus from outside La Tortuga Verde brought us to San Miguel, from there we got a direct bus to San Salvador.
 The whole trip took 5 hours.
 It should take approx. 2 hours but two of our buses broke down.
 The total cost per person was $4.

 Santa Ana, El Salvador (4 nights)

-Santa Ana is a rustic town in North Western El Salvador, used by most backpackers as a base to explore the nearby volcanoes of Santa Ana & Izalco and Lago Coatepeque.
-To be completely honest, there’s not a whole lot to do in the town of Santa Ana itself, there’s a bustling local market selling everything from beauty products to traditional Salvadoran clothing and some great restaurants including Expresion Cultural.
+Santa Ana is a rustic town in North Western El Salvador.
+Santa Ana is used by most backpackers as a base to explore the nearby volcanoes of Santa Ana & Izalco and Lago Coatepeque.
+To be completely honest, there’s not a whole lot to do in the town of Santa Ana itself.
+There’s a bustling local market selling everything from beauty products to traditional Salvadoran clothing and some great restaurants including Expresion Cultural.